 While Kickstarter charges a flat 5% only on successful campaigns, Indiegogo will charge a 9% fee on the total amount raised if a startup chooses to take the cash donated but did not meet their fundraising goals.
 However, with the addition of Generosity, more startups can meet their financial obligations when the unexpected happens.

-It is a crowdfunding platform specifically created for artists, online celebrities, and influencers who work in the content creation and development industry.
+Patreon is a crowdfunding platform specifically created for artists, online celebrities, and influencers who work in the content creation and development industry.
 Patreon has seen a huge growth in publicity over the past few years.
-Its approach to rewards-based crowdfunding is unique, which is what sets it apart from Kickstarter and Indiegogo.
+Its approach to rewards-based crowdfunding is unique, and this is what sets it apart from Kickstarter and Indiegogo.
 Generally, with the other two crowdfunding platforms, backers support creators with one-time pledges in exchange for rewards.
-However, Patreon’s model is that patrons subscribe to a creator’s content and make recurring payments on an ongoing basis in exchange for access to their content.
-Patreon prides itself on being a crowdfunding site for creators.
-Because it helps them earn a consistent, steady income from The Crowd.
+However, Patreon’s model encourages patrons to subscribe to a creator’s content and make recurring payments on an ongoing basis in exchange for access to their content.
+Patreon prides itself on being a crowdfunding site for creators because it helps them earn a consistent, steady income from the crowd.
 Patreon is particularly well-suited to content creators like viral video makers, online journalists, bloggers, and musicians because of its funding model.

 When startups create an account on Patreon, they are asked to categorize their projects and work into the platform’s 14 different categories that include: video & film, writing, drawing & painting, podcasts, photography, science, crafts & DIY, music, comics, animation, games, comedy, education, and dance & theatre.
 Patreon is ideal for entrepreneurs and creative teams that are continuously engaged in creating content.
-For startups with other kinds of projects in need of crowdfunding like non-creative business projects, medical emergency fundraising, and others, they should check out Kickstarter or Indiegogo instead.
+Startups with other kinds of projects in need of crowdfunding like non-creative business projects, and medical emergency fundraising should check out Kickstarter or Indiegogo instead.

 Continuous crowdfunding for creators

 Once a campaign goes live, startups can add more information to their page.
-Which can be viewable by everybody or restricted to payments depending on the reward level they choose.
+This information can be viewable by everybody or restricted to payments depending on the reward level they choose.
 When it comes to funding, startups can choose either monthly payments from patrons or “per creation” payments.

 Facilitates reward giving

-Like other rewards-based crowdfunding platforms, Patreon lets startups offer rewards to their “patrons,” though, unlike Kickstarter, the platform only recommends it, not requires it.
+Like other rewards-based crowdfunding platforms, Patreon lets startups offer rewards to their “patrons.”
+Unlike Kickstarter, the platform only recommends it, but doesn’t require it.
 The platform suggests the following when considering what rewards to offer:

 - Access to a startup’s patron-only feed